OliverDietrich/MasterThesis/ReadMe2.md

 >   - features.tsv
 > - web_summary.html, metrics_summary.csv, cloupe.cloupe

-Setting up the Seurat object ([dropSetup](https://github.com/OliverDietrich/MasterThesis/blob/master/bash/dropSetup.sh)) will create the directory

-> /home/$USER/Data/project/analysis/DS_YYYY-MM-DD

-However, to files are needed to start the analysis.
-A tsv file called [datasets](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/datasets) in the datasets-folder that specifies the metadata which is specific for the datasets.
-And a tsv file called [projects](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/projects) in the Data-folder that specifies all the datasets that belong to a project and allows for access from root.
-Additionally, a directory "markers" can be put into the projects-folder that contains the [markergenes.csv](https://github.com/OliverDietrich/MasterThesis/blob/master/docs/markergenes.csv) which can be used to only print plots showing the expression of interesting markergenes instead of highly variable genes (HVG) or all genes.

 ### 1. [Setting up](https://github.com/OliverDietrich/MasterThesis/blob/master/R/dropSetup.R) the R dataset
 The Cell Ranger output can be imported as a matrix (.mtx) or in the hierarchical data format ([HDF5](https://en.wikipedia.org/wiki/Hierarchical_Data_Format), .h5).